High-Temperature Quantum Anomalous Hall Effect in Buckled Honeycomb Antiferromagnets

 For small values of $\delta$ the system is a paramagnetic Mott insulator at high and an AFI at low $T$, which is the well-known physics of the Heisenberg model \cite{Manousakis1991}.
 Upon increasing $\delta$, the N\'eel temperature first increases.
 This is due to the increase in the effective Heisenberg interaction $J_{\rm eff}=4t^2\Delta_0/(\Delta_0^2-4\delta^2)$ between the {\it itinerant} spins.
-For $\delta \gtrsim 5t$ the charge fluctuations start to contribute to the low-energy physics causing a drop in $\tn$.
+The mean-field N\'eel temperature $\tilde{T}_{\rm N}$ of the effective low-energy spin model \cite{sm} nicely describes the N\'eel temperature $\tn$ of the generalized Kondo lattice model up to $\delta \simeq 3t$.
+We attribute the small deviation to the contributions beyond the second order perturbation theory used in the derivation of the effective spin model.
+For $\delta \gtrsim 5t$ the charge fluctuations start to play a qualitative role in the low-energy physics causing a drop in $\tn$.
+This behavior is reminiscent of the N\'eel temperature of the Hubbard model as the Hubbard interaction is reduced to lower values than in the Mott regime \cite{Rohringer2018}.
 For large values of $\delta$ the lower-energy sublattice is almost doubly occupied and the higher-energy sublattice is almost empty of electrons.
 The itinerant electrons show a very weak local magnetization due to the van Vleck mechanism \cite{Vleck1932,sm}.
 Thus, the itinerant electrons are in the band insulator phase above $\tn$.

 The intermediate values of $\delta$ are of particular interest because the Hall conductance becomes non-zero and approaches the quantized value $e^2/h$ as the temperature is lowered.
 For $\delta=7t$ we plot the local magnetizations $m=|\la s_i^z \ra|$ and $M=|\la S_i^z \ra|$ in Fig. \ref{fig:del7}(a) and the Hall conductance vs $T$ in Fig. \ref{fig:del7}(b).
 Figure \ref{fig:del7}(c) represents the local spectral function averaged over the two sites in the unit cell for the spin component $\alpha$ near the Fermi energy $\omega=0$ at different temperatures.
+The finite spectral weight developing at the Fermi energy at the paramagnetic high temperatures signals a metallic state.
+An intermediate metallic phase separating the band and the Mott insulators is already reported for the ionic Hubbard model \cite{Garg2006,Paris2007}.
+Our results suggest that such a metallic phase appears also in multi-orbital systems at paramagnetic high temperatures.
+At low temperatures, the system is expected to be an insulator \cite{Byczuk2009,Kancharla2007,Hafez-Torbati2016}.

 The data in Fig. \ref{fig:del7} are for $n_b=6$ bath sites except for the filled gray squares at selective temperatures in panels (a) and (b) which are for $n_b=7$.
 The results for $n_b=5$, not included in the figure, also nicely match the results for $n_b=6$ and 7.
 This corroborates the accuracy of the results.

 {\it Temperature evolution of chiral edge states.} The quantized Hall conductance at intermediate values of $\delta$ in Fig. \ref{fig:pd} is expected to support chiral edge states.
 The direction of magnetization on the higher-energy (or the lower-energy) sublattice determines the clockwise or counter-clockwise propagation direction of chiral edge states.
 We focus on the solution with the magnetization on the higher-energy sublattice pointing in the positive $z$ direction.
 The other solution can be accessed using the time-reversal transformation.